GreenCape/joomla-cli/docs/commands/core/index.md

 [Joomla CLI](../index.md)
 # Core

-- [core:download](download.md) - Downloads a Joomla! version and unpacks it to the base path
+- [core:download](download.md) - Downloads a Joomla! version and unpacks it to the given path
-- [core:version](version.md) - Reports the version of the Joomla! installation at the base path
+- [core:version](version.md) - Reports the version of the Joomla! installation at the given path